hsflabstanford/vegan-meta/README.md

   * `./data/review-of-reviews.csv` is a list of prior reviews we looked at to find studies

 ## everything else
-  * project setup, license, .gitignore, past drafts, presentations etc.
+  * project setup, license, .bib, .gitignore, etc.
-  * supplementary-analyses/* are some scripts we used to to analyze original datasets when we weren't sure about how to record an effect size.
+  * supplementary-analyses/* are some scripts we used to to analyze original datasets where that was helpful for calculating an effect size.

 ## To reproduce the paper locally
-(This assumes you use Rstudio)
+(Assuming you use Rstudio)
 1. Download this repo (`git clone https://github.com/hsflabstanford/vegan-meta.git`)
 2. Open `vegan-meta.Rproj` (all paths are set relative to its directory)
 3. Make sure everything in `./scripts/libraries.R` is installed
 4. Either run `run.sh` or knit the `.Rmd` files

-Note that the tables and figures might look a little different in the preprint/final version -- we did a bit of final latex fiddling in the submission phase.
-## SessionInfo
+## `SessionInfo`
 ```
 ─ Session info ─────────────────────────────────────────────────────────────────────────────────────────────────────────────
  setting  value